glouppe/info8006-introduction-to-ai/lecture0.md

 - 2000-: Availability of very large datasets.
 - 2010-: Availability of fast commodity hardware (GPUs).
 - 2012-: Resurgence of neural networks with  deep learning approaches.
+- 2017: Attention is all you need (transformers).
+- 2022: ChatGPT released to the public.

 ---

 # What can an AI do today?

 - Translate spoken Chinese to spoken English, live?
-- Answer multi choice questions, as good as an 8th grader?
+- Answer multiple choice questions, as good as an 8th grader?
 - Solve university math problems?
 - Prove mathematical theorems?
 - Converse with a person for an hour?
 - Play decently at Chess?
 Go?
 Poker?
 Soccer?
-- Buy groceries on the web? in a supermarket?
 - Drive a car safely on a parking lot? in New York? in Germany?
 - Identify skin cancer better than a dermatologist?
 - Write computer code?